PDF Password Protection API - Complete Security Guide

 Learning Objectives

-In this tutorial, you’ll learn how to:
+By the end of this tutorial, you’ll confidently know how to:

-- Implement password protection for PDF documents
+- Implement password protection for PDF documents (both open and permissions passwords)

 Prerequisites